lauraspaghetti/love-calculator/README.md

 # love-calculator
-This is a love compatibility calculator between two persons, based on their names.
+This is a love compatibility calculator for two people, based on their names.